Getting started: single payment

-- Verification of the transaction status and the end of payment
+- Check the transaction status and the end of payment

 The following diagram presents the interactions between the different actors (embedded form, merchant server, payment gateway) at each of these stages: